Would you say you’re an efficient medical writer? Or are you a writer who is easily distracted?

 - Creative guidelines – tone of voice and brand guidelines

 - Risk analysis – does your copy need to adhere to strict guidelines?
-Are you writing content for health professionals?
+Are you writing content for doctors?
 You’ll need to be aware of relevant local advertising guidelines

 Gathering all of these requirements before you even start thinking about writing your project can save time and enable you to be more resourceful during your writing process.